 4. Remember that the salmon run through November, so you’ve got plenty of weekends to see if you can spot ’em.

 Looking for more spots?

-Check out the new Salmon SEEson website where families can find virtual viewing opportunities as well as self-guided locations around King County.
+Check out the Salmon SEEson website where families can find even more viewing opportunities around King County.

 — Abbey McGee & Rachael Brandon